download

 Does the 0.4 second lead over Michael Schumacher depend on a particular strategy?

 "No. I certainly don't want to ruin the race to gain a couple of positions on Saturday.
-I chose petrol and tyres with the Grand Prix in mind, looking for the best possible compromise".
+I chose fuel and tyres with the Grand Prix in mind, looking for the best possible compromise".

 fotor_2023-6-1_12_40_31.jpeg